dianatataru/ancestryinference_workflow/README.md

 #SBATCH -p single
 #SBATCH -N 1            #: Number of Nodes
 #SBATCH -n 1            #: Number of Tasks per Node
-#SBATCH -A loni_ferrislab
+#SBATCH -A loni_ferrislac
 #SBATCH --cpus-per-task=12
-#SBATCH --array=41-140%32   # Job array when n is number of unique samples, % is array throttling (do 32 at a time, 8 samples)
+#SBATCH --array=1-4   # Job array when n is number of unique samples, % is array throttling (do 32 at a time, 8 samples)

 ### LOAD MODULES ###
 #For this step, bwa and needed